MehreenMehreen/muharaf/readme.md

 # The Dataset
 The dataset has two parts.
-- The public part can be downloaded here:
+- The public part of Muharaf has 1,216 images and can be downloaded from [Zenodo](https://zenodo.org/records/11492215).
+We distribute this dataset under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-- The proprietary can be downloaded with permission from xxx from here
+- The restricted part of Muharaf has 428 images distributed under a proprietary license.
+It can be downloaded by writing to [Elham Abdallah](elhamabdallah@usek.edu.lb) at Phoenix Center for Lebanese Studies, USEK.
+This part of the dataset is distributed under a proprietary license with the condition that it will not be re-distributed and only used for research purposes.

 # ScribeArabic Annotation Software
 The annotation software used to create this dataset is in the img_annotation directory.
 Its documentation can be found here: